tychon/phrases/README.md

   * set lockhash and props in Storage

 How to encrypt:

   * clear props and lockhash from storage
   * generate hash of serialized storage
   * generate innersalt
   * seed HashDRBG with lockhash concatenated with new innersalt
-  * construct plaintext to be encrypted: concat two verifiers and 'show storage'
+  * construct plaintext to be encrypted: concat two hashes and 'show storage'
   * xor byte stream from DRBG with plaintext

-## The modules
+### The modules

 * CryptoBackend (CryptoBackend.hs)
   All pure functions for en- and decryption.